digiscot/digiscot-website/pages/challenge-fund.md

 <a href="/ChallengeFundForms/Forms/Welcome.html" class="btn btn-primary btn-lg">Apply Now</a>

-####We will be accepting applications from the 27th July

 Please read the [application guidance notes](/resources/challenge-fund/guidance/) before submitting your application.

-Applications will be accepted via an online form that you will need to fill out; this form will become available on the 27th July on this page.

-You will be asked to provide details on:
+You need to provide details on:

 * Your organisation
 * The proposed project